goofy2k/MIDI-sequencer/README.md

 Exiting MIDIManager::Init() Found 0 midi out and 0 midi in

 **Try to "silently" play the notes.
 Only show the screen logs.
 These are missing now.
 It looks like the TickProc is not called.
+  This is most likely due to the fact that MIDIManager::AddMIDITick(&comp); is commented.

   **Next steps:**